TriLab-bioinf/WORKSHOP2024_2/SNP_calling.md

  Applies the prior and does the actual calling.
 The -m switch tells the program to use the default calling method, the -v option asks to output only variant sites, finally the -O option selects the output format.

+Note: Another popular mapper for SNP calling is GATK.

 ### 5) Filter SNPs
 Variant filtering is not easy.
 The variant callers provide a quality score (the QUAL) column, which gives an estimate of how likely it is to observe a call purely by chance.
 An easy way to filter low quality calls is
 ```